lohmega/jamble/README.md

 # jamble
-command line tool for interacting with Lohmea BlueBerry logger over Bluetooth LE
+command line tool for interacting with the Lohmega BlueBerry logger over Bluetooth LE

-Should work on Linux, MacOS and windows but Windows untested and there is a bug in bleak ver <= 0.5.1 for MacOS.
+Should work on Linux, MacOS and Windows.
+Windows is however untested at this stage and there is a bug in bleak ver <= 0.5.1 for MacOS.
 Fixes is in the develop branch and hopefull included in next release.